Hydroxycarbamide

 This treatment may affect your skin.
 Your doctor or nurse can tell you what to expect.
 If your skin feels dry, try using an unperfumed moisturising cream every day.

 Your skin may also darken.
 It will return to its normal colour after you finish treatment.
-If you have had radiotherapy, either recently or in the past, the area that was treated may become red or sore.
+If you have had radiotherapy, either recently or in the past, the area that was treated may become sore.
+If you have white skin, the area may become red.
+If you have black or brown skin, the area might become darker.

 Taking hydroxycarbamide for a long time can increase your risk of developing skin cancer.
 It is important to protect your skin by: